Marla Norman, Publisher

 The main dining room at August, with rich wood paneling and many shelves of well-chosen wine.

 The New Orleans comeback story would have been much different without John Besh.
 For a city that loves and is loved for its food, he is a formidable presence on the culinary scene.
-Besh currently owns six restaurants in the city, four opened after Katrina.
+Besh currently owns eight restaurants in the city.
 All are top quality and hugely popular.
 He's kept New Orleans in the gourmet spotlight as well.
 August, his flagship restaurant receives regular media acclaim, most recently with features in Gourmet Magazine's "Guide to America's Best Restaurants" and "America's Top 50 Restaurants."

 Visually, August is impressive.
 The place has an old world, Belle Epoque feel.
 With it's heavy polished wood, chandeliers, and brocade, it's difficult to imagine that the place was once a cigar factory.
 We're greeted by Emery Whalen, the chef's Director of Communication, who looks as if she's a double for Audrey Hepburn.
 Emery gives us a tour of the large, three-story building.
 Gorgeous glassed-in wine shelves line the upper walls of the main dining area.
 There are a number of alcoves, and nooks for semiprivate tables.
 The large kitchen exudes knee-weakening whiffs of truffle oil.
 Upstairs are banquet and conference areas and a pastry kitchen.

 Back at our table, we begin the evening degustation with an amuse bouche: bullfin caviar lightly garnished with truffle infused foam.
 A Spanish cava adds nice acidity and celebratory fizz.
 Next up, a yellowtail tail crudo with blood orange and white asparagus.
 The fish is clean and sweet, a flawless bite.